James Edward Adkins

 James Edward Adkins FRCO (14 Dec 1867 - 4 January 1939) was an Irish organist and composer.

 Background

 He was born on 14 December 1867 in Belfast, the son of James Adkins and Emma Ryan.
 He studied at the Royal College of Music and trained at Ely Cathedral under the organist, Edmund Thomas Chipp.

 He married Louisa Day on 29 July 1889 in Richmond Upon Thames.
-They had three children:
+They had four children: